 #AskTDS: “What happens if I don’t protect my tenant’s deposit?”

-This week, Debbie Davies, Assistant Director of Business Development at Tenancy Deposit Scheme (TDS), answers landlord’s question; “What happens if I don’t protect my tenant’s deposit?”
+This week, Debbie Davies, Assistant Director of Business Development at Tenancy Deposit Scheme (TDS), answers a question we often receive from landlords: “What happens if I don’t protect my tenant’s deposit?”

-TDS helps landlords comply with this by, in the TDS Insured scheme, producing a template of the information required to be served within the prescribed information.
-In TDS Custodial, we go one step further by auto-populating the prescribed information ready for the landlord to serve.
+TDS helps TDS Insured members comply with this by producing a template to help you ensure you capture all the information required to be served within the prescribed information.
+In TDS Custodial, we go one step further by auto-populating the prescribed information ready for the you to serve.

 When receiving the deposit, landlords must ensure they’ve provided the tenant with:

 - the contact details of the landlord or letting agency